gsacavdm/k8s-etcd/README.md

 ```

 ## Option 2
+This options entails using K8s' port forwarding to connect to one of the etcd replicas and talk to it directly.
+This unfortunately requires tweaking the etcd config to recognize localhost as an address it should respond to and thus is a much less desirable option.

 > **NOTE**: In order for this to work, need to add `127.0.0.1:4001` to `ETCD_ADVERTISE_CLIENT_URLS` in `statefulset.yaml` as follows:
 > ```